-You only need to spend a little time with good ol’ Spikey and your happiness level will spike (pun intended) because this happy-go-lucky pooch is a great mood picker-upper!
-Spike is currently enjoying the foster life, and his foster parents have nothing but great things to say about him.
-He is completely house trained, walks excellently on a leash, enjoys playing fetch, follows you around the house with a wagging tail, and most of all loves to snuggle with people.
+You only need to spend a little time with good ol Spikey and your happiness level will spike (pun intended) because this happy-go-lucky pooch is a great mood picker-upper!
+If you are scouring the interwebs for a senior dog who has been in a shelter for far too long - Spike is at the very top of our list.
+This 50-pound handsome boy is 12 years young as of 2017, and he has been with TBL since early 2012.
+Though he has been in foster a few times throughout the years, not once has Spike ever known the comfort of a forever home!
+His previous foster parents have nothing but great things to say about him.
+Spike is completely house trained, walks excellently on a leash, enjoys playing fetch, follows you around the house with a wagging tail, and most of all, loves to snuggle with people.
 Spike is an active guy who would be a great companion for those that like to run, hike, bike, or even just walk.
-He runs 4-7 miles with his foster mom and dad every day, and enjoys a nice swim post-run on hot days.
-You would never be able to guess that Spike is 12 years young (as of 2017) after you’ve seen him climb the steepest parts of Cowles Mountain with volunteers!
+He can join you on a run for miles, and he enjoys a nice swim post-run on hot days.
+You would never be able to guess that Spike is a senior after you’ve seen him climb the steepest parts of Cowles Mountain with volunteers.
 Believe us when we say his age is not a reflection of his boundless love and vitality.
 Spike is also great in public and around strange people.
-This was evident in his frequent trips to local restaurants and coffee shops, where he will gladly accept compliments and a favorable pat on the head from everyone he meets.
+This was evident in his trips to local restaurants and coffee shops, where he gladly accepted compliments and a favorable pat on the head from everyone he met.
 Spike is very intelligent and food motivated, which are great attributes for training.
-Even though he has a playful energy, he can also sit quietly chewing on a bully stick for hours or just enjoy having his belly rubbed.
+Even though he has a playful energy, Spike can also sit quietly chewing on a bully stick for hours or just enjoy having his belly rubbed.
 We would love to see this sweet, affectionate, and loving guy go to a wonderful forever home that he so deserves!

 Your message has been sent to The Barking Lot.